 To give you answers to these and many more questions regarding this breed, we have decided to come up with an in-depth Carolina Dog guide.

-In this guide, you will find out everything there is to know about these dogs, as well as what you should pay attention when choosing a Carolina Dog breeder.
+In this guide, you will find out everything there is to know about these dogs, as well as what you should pay attention to when choosing a Carolina Dog breeder.

-But first, let’s take a look at the important things you should know before you actually buy a puppy of this breed.
+But first, let’s take a look at the important things you should know before you buy a puppy of this breed.